steparon/SirmaFinalExam/README.md

 - Player B enters.
 Player A enters.
 Player A leaves.
 Player B leaves.
 (Player A plays within the time Player B plays).
 Calculate: Player A finish time - Player A start time;

+6) Visual representation of the data structure I created to iterate and count the total amount of minutes a pair of footballers played together.
 ![img.png](img.png)